RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 A novel needs to capture me completely, or I've got other things to read.
 Take a look at Jeanne Whale's article in the [*Wall Street Journal: Read Slowly to Benefit Your Brain and Cut Stress*](http://online.wsj.com/articles/read-slowly-to-benefit-your-brain-and-cut-stress-1410823086).
 (If the paywall gets in the way, I'll send to you via WSJ).
 I took the speed reading test.
 I came out "average" but I also missed a question.
 I also learned a new term for what I do when I read good stuff.
 I sub vocalize.

+> Slow reading advocates seek a return to the focused reading habits of years gone by, before Google, smartphones and social media started fracturing our time and attention spans.
+Many of its advocates say they embraced the concept after realizing they couldn't make it through a book anymore.

+> *Read Slowly to Benefit Your Brain and Cut Stress*, by Jeanne Whalen, WSJ, 16 September 2014.

 ### Justice Roberts and Slow Reading

 Some years ago, when Justice Roberts visited us at the Law College,